Macdu/vulkanite/README.md

 Note that these bindings are still a Work-In-Process, the public API may see breaking changes if this improves safety or how nice to use the code is.

-Please be aware that this crate should not be considered production ready yet.
+Please be aware that this crate should not be considered production ready yet, breaking changes are to be expected in the future versions.

 <!-- cargo-rdme end -->